Estimating Dense-Packed Zone Height in Liquid-Liquid Separation: A Physics-Informed Neural Network Approach: Introduction

 This work aims to estimate the phase heights in a pilot-scale LLS.
-To this end, we conducted step-response experiments in a pilot-scale LLS by varying the volume flow rate.
+The considered system is a horizontal cylindrical gravity separator (length = 1 m, radius = 0.1 m), where the dispersion flows along the axial direction and separates into a light phase, a dispersion layer (DPZ), and a heavy phase.
+We conducted step-response experiments in the pilot-scale LLS by varying the volume flow rate.
 These experiments capture the transient behavior of DPZ heights and provide data for training, validation, and testing (\cref{sec:settler}).
 The low-fidelity mechanistic LLS model (\cref{sec:mm_lls}) from our previous work \citep{VELIOGLU2025108899} combines simple volume balance equations with complex droplet coalescence and sedimentation submodels.
 The model is only approximate, as it assumes constant phase heights along the separator length (band-shaped DPZ), neglects axial (convective) transport of the DPZ, droplet–droplet coalescence, and axial and vertical variations in Sauter mean diameter.
 We generate synthetic pretraining data using the mechanistic model, but use only the volume balance equations as physics regularization in the PINN, as the droplet coalescence and sedimentation submodels are computationally challenging to implement in the PINN due to the necessary discretization of the axial length and droplet classes.
-A PINN model of the LLS dynamics is then developed by pretraining on synthetic data from the low-fidelity mechanistic model and then fine-tuning with experimental data (\cref{sec:method}), similar to the training strategy from \citet{Chakraborty2021}.
-The trained PINN is subsequently integrated into an EKF-inspired state estimator to estimate phase heights from volume flow rate measurements (\cref{sec:results}).
+A PINN model of the LLS dynamics is then developed by pretraining on synthetic data from the low-fidelity mechanistic model and then fine-tuning with experimental phase-height and flow-rate data (\cref{sec:method}), similar to the training strategy from \citet{Chakraborty2021}.
+The trained PINN is subsequently integrated into an EKF-inspired state estimator to estimate phase heights solely from volume flow-rate measurements during deployment (\cref{sec:results}).
 Conclusions and an outlook on future work are presented in \cref{sec:conclusion}.

 This work integrates elements from previous studies across different domains, including our earlier works on the experimental LLS setup \citep{Zhai.2025}, the mechanistic LLS model \citep{VELIOGLU2025108899}, and the PINN model that is largely based on \citet{VELIOGLU2025108899}.
 Moreover, we describe the established EKF method \citep{Gelb:1974}.
 For self-containment and readability, relevant portions of these works are repeated here with appropriate citation.